KCisSICKnasty/SICKnasty-FO4/README.md

 		      bInvalidateOlderFiles=1s
 		      ResourceDataDirsFinal=

 Make F4SE an executable in MO2.
 Details on that found in The Midnight Ride.
-Make the executable the one in the Stock Game folder.
+Make the executable of fallout4.exe the one in the Stock Game folder.

 Settings you must change manually in game: